+< Notes:
-1 Deemed Cost: The Company during the Financial Year 2016-17, had first time adopted Indian Accounting Standards ('Ind AS') under section 133 of

-Standards'.
-Accordingly the value of gross block disclosed above includes carrying value of assets at the transition date (i.e., April 01, 2015) which " is considered as deemed cost.

-${\it f}\,$ 2 Assets are owned and are used for own use, unless otherwise mentioned.
-3 For charges created on property, plant and equipments refer note no.14
+- 1 Deemed Cost: The Company during the Financial Year 2016-17, had first time adopted Indian Accounting Standards ('Ind AS') under section 133 of the Companies Act, 2013 read with Rule 3 of the Companies (Indian Accounting Standards) Rules, 2015 and relevant amendment rules issued thereafter.
+The Company had elected to use its previous GAAP carrying value as at April 01, 2015 being the opening balance sheet date for the purpose of first time adoption of Indian Accounting Standards as per Para D7AA of Ind AS 101, 'First-time Adoption of Indian Accounting Standards'.
+Accordingly the value of gross block disclosed above includes carrying value of assets at the transition date (i.e., April 01, 2015) which is considered as deemed cost.
+Express - 7 2 Assets are owned and are used for own use, unless otherwise mentioned. - 3 For charges created on property, plant and equipments refer note no.14

-Express 3111 6
+GMR POCHANPALLI EXPRESSWAYS LIMITED $\sqrt{\phantom{a}}$